letmehateu/porto/apps/docs/pages/contracts/orchestrator.md

 #### Paymasters
 On the topic of payments, DApps might want to sponsor payments for their users.
-This means that instead of the payment to the RPC server being collected from the user's porto account, it can be collected from any third-party contract that implements the [pay()](/contracts/account#pay) function.
+This means that instead of the payment to the relay being collected from the user's porto account, it can be collected from any third-party contract that implements the [pay()](/contracts/account#pay) function.

 To sponsor an intent, you just need to set the `payer` field to the paymaster contract's address.